scriptrdotio/howto/architecture/mediator.md

 In figure 2, we see an example of a simple mediator, implemented as a state-machine.
 It consumes events (event1, event2, event3) to move the processs forward, firing new events (containing business payloads) to the event processors that are subscribed to the corresponding channels.

 ## Event processor
 As also mentioned in the [Broker Pattern section](./broker.md#event-processors), any entity, whether it is a script within your scriptr.io application or an external application (including other scriptr.io applications) can be an event processor.
-Note that event processors could be communicating with the mediator with any of the protocols that are supported by scriptr.io (http, websockets, mqtt, amqp).
+Note that event processors could be communicating with the mediator using any of the protocols that are supported by scriptr.io (http, websockets, mqtt, amqp).

 ![soa](./mediator-soa.PNG)